What are Strings?

 "5.000000e+00" "1.314521e+01"

 "21.9 "

 Are you interested in learning R Programming from experts?
-Enroll in our R Programming training Course in Bangalore now!
+Enroll in our R classroom training in Bangalore now!

 Counting characters in a string – nchar() function